What is PlayStation Now and when can I get it?

 What devices is it available on?

-For the Open Beta, PS Now is available on PS4.
-After the Beta phase has finished, that will soon be followed by PS3 and PS Vita support and then, finally, Sony Bravia TVs and the forthcoming PlayStation TV set-top-box and select Sony Bravia TVs.
+For the Open Beta, PS Now is available on PS4 and, more recently, PS3.
+Next up will be PS Vita support and then, finally, Sony Bravia TVs and the forthcoming PlayStation TV set-top-box and select Sony Bravia TVs.
 Most of the US versions of the Bravia televisions released this year will support the service too.
 As will Samsung Smart TVs released in 2015.
 They will also support the DualShock 3 controller - the same as used by PS3 - in order to play the games.

 READ: PlayStation 4 review